snap-stanford/relbench/README.md

 # Key Papers

- [**RelBench Paper**](https://relbench.stanford.edu/paper.pdf) RelBench: A Benchmark for Deep Learning on Relational Databases.
+ [**RelBench Paper**](https://relbench.stanford.edu/paper.pdf) [RelBench: A Benchmark for Deep Learning on Relational Databases.]

+This paper details our approach to designing the RelBench benchmark.
+It also includes a key user study showing that relational deep learning can produce performant models with a fraction of the manual human effort required by typical data science pipelines.
+This paper is useful for a detailed understanding of RelBench and our initial benchmarking results.
+If you just want to quickly familiarize with the data and tasks, the [**website**](https://relbench.stanford.edu) is a better place to start.
 <!---Joshua Robinson*, Rishabh Ranjan*, Weihua Hu*, Kexin Huang*, Jiaqi Han, Alejandro Dobles, Matthias Fey, Jan Eric Lenssen, Yiwen Yuan, Zecheng Zhang, Xinwei He, Jure Leskovec-->

- [**Vision Paper**](https://relbench.stanford.edu/paper.pdf) Relational Deep Learning: Graph Representation Learning on Relational Databases.
+ [**Vision Paper**](https://relbench.stanford.edu/paper.pdf) [Relational Deep Learning: Graph Representation Learning on Relational Databases.]

+This paper outlines our proposal for how to do end-to-end deep learning on relational databases by combining graph neural networsk with deep tabular models.
+We reccomend reading this paper if you want to think about new methods for end-to-end deep learning on relational databases.
+The paper includes a section on possible directions for future research to give a snapshot of some of the research possilibities there are in this area.

 <!--- Matthias Fey*, Weihua Hu*, Kexin Huang*, Jan Eric Lenssen*, Rishabh Ranjan, Joshua Robinson*, Rex Ying, Jiaxuan You, Jure Leskovec.-->